xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-2.md

-Use “sh bundle bundle-ether 1” CLI command to verify the state of the bundle interface on Leafs and Host-1.
+Use “show bundle bundle-ether 1” CLI command to verify the state of the bundle interface on Leafs and Host-1.

     Leaf-1

-    RP/0/RP0/CPU0:Leaf-1#sh bundle bundle-ether 1
+    RP/0/RP0/CPU0:Leaf-1#show bundle bundle-ether 1

     Bundle-Ether1
       Status:                                    Up